swcarpentry/r-novice-inflammation/episodes/08-making-packages-R.md

 ~~~
 {: .r}

-We will use the `devtools` and `roxygen2` packages, which make creating packages in R relatively simple.
+We will use the `devtools` and `roxygen2` packages, which automate some of the steps in creating R packages.
 First, install the `devtools` package, which will allow you to install the `roxygen2` package from GitHub ([code][]).

 [code]: https://github.com/klutometis/roxygen